apecloud/kubeblocks/docs/user_docs/quick-start/try-full-stack-k8s-data-platform-on-public-cloud.md

 ### High availability of ApeCloud MySQL

-ApeCloud MySQL Paxos group delivers high availability with RPO=0 and RTO in less than 30 seconds.
+ApeCloud MySQL Paxos Group delivers high availability with RPO=0 and RTO in less than 30 seconds.
-Here we use a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.
+This section use a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.

-#### Create an ApeCloud MySQL Paxos group
+#### Create an ApeCloud MySQL Paxos Group

-Playground creates an ApeCloud MySQL standalone by default.
-You can also use `kbcli` to create a new Paxos group.
-The following is an example of creating an ApeCloud MySQL Paxos group with default configurations.
+Playground creates an ApeCloud MySQL Standalone by default.
+You can also use `kbcli` to create a new Paxos Group.
+The following is an example of creating an ApeCloud MySQL Paxos Group with default configurations.

 ```bash
 kbcli cluster create --cluster-definition='apecloud-mysql' --set replicas=3